STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/58-Bilin Material.md

 # IMKBilin

-<p>This command is used to construct a bilin material.
-The bilin
-material simulates the modified Ibarra-Medina-Krawinkler deterioration model with bilinear hysteretic response.
+This command is used to construct a bilin material.
+The bilin material simulates the modified Ibarra-Medina-Krawinkler deterioration model with bilinear hysteretic response.
 Note that the hysteretic response of this material has been calibrated with respect to more than